 Maintaining a record of recording results is very helpful.
 Include the date, time, seconds into the recording, the message itself and the question asked.
 Be sure to label and save the audio file so that they can be found at a later time.
 Experimenters report that they feel weather may affect results, but this has not been well studied.

 Digital Voice Recorders

 Digital voice recorders are recommended for EVP experiments.
 Today, all sound tracks—digital or analog—should be listened to in a computer and with a headset.
 Unlike tape recorders, the built-in microphone is usually satisfactory for EVP.
-There is a selection guide for audio recorders here.
-The section includes a setup guide for Audacity, which is an effective audio management program that can be downloaded at no cost.
+Consider the selection guide for audio recorders here.
+Audacity is an effective audio management program that can be downloaded at no cost.

 A computer instead of a digital recorder can be used for recording EVP.
 It should have an audio input jack, speakers, headphone jack and sound player application such as Audacity.
 Most experimenters use the computer to analyze and store examples.
 If the recorder does not have a USB interface, it is possible to play the recording into the computer while recording with a recorder program.
 The Earphone jack of the recorder can be connected to the Microphone or Line 1 jack via a cable.
 The sound source should be set to the correct jack via the pull-down menu in Audacity.
 Recording with a sample rate of 11025, mono and 16 bit resolution is sufficient for EVP.
 Files should be edited as *.wav format, but shared as *.mp3.

 Always use headphones when listening to the recording in a computer.
 The earmuff style that completely covers the ear is best, but also good are the soft rubber ear buds that are inserted in the channel of the ear.